claromes/telegramtrac/README.md

 - To restart, send the same credentials and send de same `code`
 - A late message could be send to your Telegram app about other authentications
+- At each tracking the dataset are grouped in the same file to allow network analysis

 ## Additional Information